Best Pool Cues Under $100 in 2026: Tested and Ranked

 Check Price on Amazon →

-Buy the Viking Valhalla 100 if you want the most cue for the least money.
-Buy the PureX Technology if you want real performance technology at a budget price.
-Buy the Collapsar CXL500 if carbon fiber at $85 sounds as ridiculous to you as it does to me (in a good way).
+Buy the AKLOT maple cue if you want the most cue for the least money.
+Buy the CUESOUL Rockin if you want the best balance of quality and price.
+Buy the Viper Sinister if you want something that looks as good as it plays.

 Then stop shopping and go play pool.